vimkidgit/article/en/7_vim_plugin_of_NerdTree.md

     B           # bookmarks, default value if off

 ####Not commondly used shortcut in NerdTree plane
     go      # preview
     t       # open in new tab
     T       # open in new tab silently
     i       # open split
     gi      # preview split
     s       # open vsplit
     gs      # preview vsplit
     X       # close all child nodes of current node recursively e       # explore selected directory
     P       # go to root
     p       # go to parent
     J       # go to last child
     K       # go to first child
     I       # hidden files (off)
     f       # file filters (on)

 ><b>Tips:NerdTree Help</b><br>
     You can also get help from NerdTree, press "?" for help.
-As shown in the figure.
+As showed in the figure.

 ![NerdTree help](http://images.vimkid.com/1_100/7_2.jpg "NerdTree help")